rstuerm/rstuerm.github.io/about.markdown

 I am a graduate student completing a PhD in Electrical Engineering at the University of Alberta where I am studying quantum computers.
 In particular, I am studying the initialization of spin-qubits through quantum transport simulations.

-This website serves as a work-in-progress portfolio of a select few projects that I have worked on in my spare time.
+This website serves as a work-in-progress portfolio of some select projects that I have worked on in my spare time.
+I may also add an occasional less-technical guide.
 I aim to include pages for additional projects as I find the time.

 # Education